-NEW YORK, NY - Mortgage rates were little changed this week, with the benchmark 30-year fixed mortgage rate remaining at 3.82 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.25 discount and origination points.
+NEW YORK, NY - Mortgage rates showed little movement, with the benchmark 30-year fixed mortgage rate reversing last week's move and rebounding to 3.52 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.37 discount and origination points.

-The average 15-year fixed mortgage slipped to 3.04 percent while the larger jumbo 30-year fixed mortgage inched lower, returning to the record low of 3.92 percent.
-Adjustable rate mortgages were mostly lower, with the 5-year ARM sliding to 3.06 percent and the 7-year ARM stepping back to 3.27 percent.
+The average 15-year fixed mortgage rate held at 2.85 percent and the larger jumbo 30-year mortgage remained at the record low of 3.98 percent.
+Adjustable rate mortgages were mixed, with the 1-year ARM sliding to 2.97 percent, the 5-year ARM staying at 2.74 percent for a third consecutive week, and the 10-year ARM rising to 3.2 percent.

-One year ago, the average 30-year fixed mortgage rate was 4.47 percent.
-At that time, a $200,000 loan would have carried a monthly payment of $1,009.81.
-With the average rate now at 3.82 percent, the monthly payment for the same size loan would be $934.19, a savings of $75 per month for anyone refinancing now.
+The last time mortgage rates were above 6 percent was Nov.
+2008.
+At the time, the average 30-year fixed rate was 6.33 percent, meaning a $200,000 loan would have carried a monthly payment of $1,241.86.
+With the average rate now 3.52 percent, the monthly payment for the same size loan would be $900.32, a difference of $341 per month for anyone refinancing now.

 Bankrate's national weekly mortgage survey is conducted each Wednesday from data provided by the top 10 banks and thrifts in the top 10 markets.

 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com